ivaquero/typst-qooklet/README.md

 Don't forget to change the key `lang` in your info toml metioned above!

-For more details, see [examples.typ](https://github.com/ivaquero/typst-qooklet/blob/main/examples/example.typ) and [examples-book.typ](https://github.com/ivaquero/typst-qooklet/blob/main/examples/example-book.typ).
+For more details, see [examples.typ](https://github.com/ivaquero/typst-qooklet/blob/main/examples/example.pdf) and [examples-book.typ](https://github.com/ivaquero/typst-qooklet/blob/main/examples/example-book.pdf).

-## Clone Official Repository
+## Clone the Repository

 Clone the [qooklet](https://github.com/ivaquero/typst-qooklet) repository to your `@local` workspace: